Assistant Professor of History

 In 2020 I joined the Westminster College community as assistant professor in History.
 Before coming to Westminster, I was at Maryville College in East TN and Westfield State University in western Mass as a Visiting Assistant Professor.
 I taught as a Teaching Associate and Assistant at the University of Massachusetts Amherst for six years and taught Western Civilization and World History at the University of Tennessee from 2008-2010.

-My experience extends to administrative work, subtitling, and programming as Associate Director and Program Assistant of the DEFA Film Library at UMass Amherst.
+My experience extends to administrative and non-profit work, subtitling, and programming as Associate Director and Program Assistant of the DEFA Film Library at UMass Amherst.
 DFL has an excellent catalog of East German films as well as a number of research opportunities for scholars.
 Check them out!

 I have a Ph.D. in History from the University of Massachusetts Amherst (2017), a M.A. in History from the University of Tennessee Knoxville (2010), and a B.A. in History with a German minor from Birmingham-Southern College (2007).
 My research has been supported by the Fulbright U.S. Student Program, the Central European History Society, the German Academic Exchange Service, the UMass graduate school and history department.